 This one from The Crafty Tipster was love at first sight!
 It is easy, perfect for crocheters like myself.
 She really explains the directions well.
 There is even a tutorial for the “magic circle” used to start the doily.
 It is linked in her directions below.

 To create this doily rug, you need only a few supplies.
-This post contains affiliate links for your convenience.

 - 200ft Clothesline– 200 feet length is best so you have less joins to sew, but any length will work.
 I needed three of these for my entire doily rug,

 - Size Q crochet hook– this giant hook worked like a charm.